 The Xeen cinema lenses released last year constitute the apex of Samyang’s catering towards filmmakers.
 Now, two new models have joined the Xeen family.
 A few years ago, Samyang’s affordable and all-manual photo prime lenses, became incredibly popular among budget filmmakers.
 Shortly after that, the Korean manufacturer built upon this initial success and continued to improve their range by featuring de-clicked aperture rings, focus gears and T-stop scales, and the Cine DS line of primes was born.
 Fast forward to 2015, when Samyang released their Xeen cinema lenses.
 Check out Richard’s article, from last August, which reveals why they are such a big deal.
 With an initial line-up of 24mm, 50mm and 85mm, the Xeen range offered a usable yet somewhat limited variety of focal lengths.
 However, promotional material on the Samyang page had been hinting at the imminent release of 2 new additions to the Xeen line.
 Well, they have finally been revealed.
 So, what new focal lengths can we expect from the new Xeen?
 Samyang is filling the centre gap with the standard and versatile focal length of 35mm.
 Landing between the 50mm—useful but potentially a little tight in certain situations—and the 24mm, which leans toward the wide angle side, the 35mm focal length will certainly be a welcome addition to the range.
 The other newcomer fills the gap at the ultra wide-angle end of the spectrum.
 With the release of a 14mm focal range rated at T3.1, we can see that Samyang’s Xeen range really reflects their previous Cine DS line rather than introducing completely new concepts, at least in what respects to focal lengths and T-stop rating.
 But Samyang couldn’t wait to leave us wanting for more.
 Upon revealing these two new additions, a new mystery lens has been added to their promotional material.
 Although it has been known for a while that there would be a sixth Xeen lens, initial speculation tended towards telephoto, perhaps a 100mm or 135mm.
 However, as you can see, we might see something quite different indeed.
 A strong contender for the new upcoming wide angle Samyang Xeen could be an 18mm, a focal length until now not available anywhere in the Samyang catalogue.
 There are of course other rectilinear wide-angle cine lenses in Samyang’s VDSLR range that they could draw inspiration from.
 The are, however, designed for APS-C or Micro Four Thirds sensors.
 All in all, considering the excellent build and image quality of the first three Xeen cinema lenses, we have nothing but high hopes for the new additions to the family.
 Be sure to check out Richard’s first impressions review for the low down on Samyang’s Xeen cinema lenses.Read more

-Watch all other episodes of ON THE COUCH so far by clicking here!
-On the go?
-Subscribe to the Cinema5D ON THE COUCH audio and video podcasts on iTunes!
+Watch previous episodes of ON THE COUCH & ON THE GO by clicking here!
+Visit our Vimeo and YouTube playlists, and subscribe to the podcast on iTunes!
 It’s always refreshing to see companies who compete in the same or similar markets sit peacefully together and talk to each other, rather than trying to make others look bad for their own gain.
 We have this beautiful example here with ZEISS, SLR Magic and Samyang, three VERY different manufacturers of lenses.
 To be more exact, it’s Christophe Casenave from ZEISS, Andrew Chan from SLR Magic and Joost Wierenga for Samyang (from Disnet B.V. distributor).Read more

 Here’s a list of all the co-branded Samyang lenses and how to get the best deals on them.
 These lenses are a good choice for filmmakers on a budget who are looking to shoot with prime lenses that are somewhat cine-worthy.Read more